mmhartma/CSE587-Fall24-Project/README.md

 Team Number: 4

-All responses are recorded in the Project.ipynb.
-Phase 1 responses have been removed, but the code remains as we build upon this.
+All responses are recorded in the Project.ipynb

 data/ includes data found from external sources.
 They are cited in their respective location